Glossary of Terms

 Gland: A collection of cells or an organ with a specialized ability to produce essential substances (enzymes and hormones) necessary for the normal functioning of biological processes.
 There are nine glands in the human body.
 Examples of glands include the pancreas and thyroid.

-Heart: Also known as the cardiac muscles, is a hollow muscle, whose primary role is to pump blood through the body.
+Heart: Also known as the cardiac muscle, is a hollow muscle, whose primary role is to pump blood through the body.

 IAC (Inner Auditory Canal): MRI screens (limited study of the internal auditory canals or inner ear structures and nerves associated with hearing) can clearly define the anatomy associated with hearing.

 Kidney: Two bean-shaped organs located at the back of the abdominal cavity, one on each side of the spinal column.
 Kidneys maintain the body’s chemical balance by excreting waste products and excess fluid in the form of urine.
 The medical field that studies the kidneys and diseases affecting the kidney is called nephrology.
-The equivalent surgical specialty is called urology.
+The equivalent medical field that studies the urinary tract is urology, and this field also specializes in surgery whereas nephrology does not.

 Liver: Largest organ in the body located in the upper abdomen.
 The liver has many functions, including changing food into energy, neutralizing poisons, synthesizing proteins and regulating the chemicals in the blood.
 The liver also cleanses the blood and aids in digestion by secreting bile.